ipoval/rails_sql_logger/README.md

 # rails_sql_logger
-Log SQL queries in your Rails App
+SQL log subscriber for your Rails App